Acqui-hiring: Process

 The first step in the process is identifying talent that the company needs and locating a startup to acqui-hire.
 The second step is buying the company when its value is lower, especially if the technology is in the trough stage of the hype cycle.
 The third step, crucial to the success of acqui-hiring, is integrating the new team and putting them to work.

 Employees from acquired startups leave the company at a higher rate.
 If they leave, for such reasons as dissatisfaction with product cancellation or lack of autonomy within the new company, the acqui-hire will not be successful.
 Founders are more likely to leave if they do not receive a high-level position in the acquired company, or if the acquired team is broken up.
 Company culture differences between the startup and a more established company can be a significant barrier to the success of acqui-hiring.

 In acqui-hiring, the company's product is of secondary interest and is often killed shortly after the acquisition.
 Often, the company was purchased both for its human capital and intellectual property such as patents, software, datasets, or trade secrets.
-For example in 2017, Novartis acquired Advanced Accelerator Applications, gaining access to new cancer drugs in development as well as experts.
+For example, in 2017, Novartis acquired Advanced Accelerator Applications for about US$3.9 billion, gaining access to new cancer drugs in development as well as experts.
 Part of the motivation for acqui-hiring may be to remove potential competitors.